hassanS2002/hassanS2002/README.md

-- 👋 Hi, I’m @hassanS2002
+- Hi, I’m Hassan Siddiqui
-- 👀 I’m interested in Computer hardware and software
+- I’m interested in Computer hardware and software
-- 🌱 I’m currently learning computer engineering
+- I’m currently learning computer engineering
-- 💞️ I’m looking to collaborate on new projects
+- I’m looking to collaborate on new projects
-- 📫 Reach me via Email (siddiquihassan931@gmail.com)
+- Reach me via Email (siddiquihassan931@gmail.com)

 <!---
 hassanS2002/hassanS2002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.